MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ### Upload attachments

 Please note that all attachments need to be associated with a crash report.
 You can either upload an attachment with a crash report in one call or in two separate calls.

+Attachment specific properties:

+- `contentType`: required string with content type (text/plain for text)
+- `data`: required string with data encoded as base 64
-The `errorId` property is the unique identifier that associates the attachment to the right crash report.
+- `errorId` property is the unique identifier that associates the attachment to the right crash report.

 Below is an example of uploading a crash report and an attachment in one call.